visaacceptance/agent-toolkit/README.md

 ## Authentication

-The CyberSource Agent Toolkit uses CyberSource API credentials which include:
+The Visa Acceptance Agent Toolkit uses Visa Acceptance API credentials which include:
 - Merchant ID
 - API Key ID
 - Secret Key

-These can be obtained from your CyberSource account dashboard.
+These can be obtained from your Visa Acceptance account dashboard.

 ## Getting Started